Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Orbits with spin precession

 Then, one can determine $\omega_p=\kappa j$, $l_z=j-s_z$, $l=\sqrt{l_z^2+s_\perp^2}$, and the coefficients $U_+$, $V_+$ via Eq.~(\ref{eq42}) that are necessary to calculate the PO for each value of $s_z$.
 Using these quantities, the energy (\ref{eq:E_uv}) of the PO is obtained as

-\putfig{tb}{}{etplot}{Plot of the energy $E$ (in units of $\hbar\omega$) vs. period $T$ (in units of $2\pi/\omega$) of the periodic orbits.
+\putfig{tb}{}{etplot}{Plot of the energy $E$ (in units of $\hbar\omega$) vs. period $T$ (in units of $2\pi/\omega$) of the POs.
 The vertical lines represent the diametric orbits (dotted line) and two types of circular orbits $C_\pm$ (dashed lines).
 Open circles indicate the bifurcation points (\ref{eq:bifpt_circle}), and the curves connected them represent the bridge orbits $(n,m)$.}

 Figure~\ref{fig:etplot} shows the relation between energy $E$ and period $T$ of the above PO for various sets of $(n,m)$ with varying $s_z$ from $s$ to $-s$.
 Each such PO forms a bridge between the two circular orbits, as it emerge from the circular orbit C$_+$, increasing spin obliquity with energy and finally submerge into another circular orbit C$_-$.
 It can be easily checked that the above orbit coincides the circular orbits (\ref{eq:circ}) in the limits $s_z\to \pm s$.
 The bifurcation scenario of the bridge orbit is illustrated in Fig.~\ref{fig:brhis}.